patcg-individual-drafts/private-aggregation-api/README.md

 The size of the encrypted payload may reveal information about the number of contributions embedded in the aggregatable report.
 This can be mitigated by padding the plaintext payload (e.g. to a fixed size).
+In the shorter term, we plan to pad the payload by adding 'null' contributions (i.e. with value 0) to a fixed length.
+In the future, we plan to instead append bytes to a fixed length, but this will require updating the payload version.

 ## Privacy and security